 I started blogging as a hobby and now I’m a full-time blogger earning over six figures per year with my blog (far more than my full-time job).

 The interesting part about blogging is that you don’t need to be a great writer to grow an audience.
-As long as you can write decently and have a good understanding of the topic that you’re blogging about, then you’ll be fine.
+As long as you can write decently and have a good understanding of the topic that you’re blogging about, you’ll be fine.

 Blogging is very different from traditional writing where you can write informally and still get a lot of readers.
 In fact, some of the most successful bloggers write like they’re talking to their friends.
 This makes their content more personal and relatable.